cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - set fixed time step back to 0.02
 - 3rd test: find angle they collide and set that as the new angular restriction
     - the angles are sending over properly BUT they are not setting correctly
+    - difficult to deal with and isnt the most ideal solution imo 4th test: switch to collisions instead of triggers and when they hit each other either apply equal forces to cancel torque or try to fix position and shut off the applied torque

 RESOURCES:
     - physics engine limitations / adjustments[link](https://gamedev.stackexchange.com/questions/99180/unity-rigidbody-gets-pushed-through-collider-by-another-rigidbody)